 Per 1985 Washington State AG opinion and by previous attorney agreement the vote was to be weighted 1/3 each per county as each governing body was given three votes, which meant each member of the three-person Skagit County board got a full vote, each member of the five person Snohomish County Council got .60 of a vote and each of the nine-member King Council got .33 of a vote.

-Immediately after the meeting began Snohomish County Councilman Terry Ryan proposed a motion to vote on Eslick, the motion passed with little opposition, then each elected official had the chance to vote yes or no for her.
-After the 17 member tally Eslick ended up with 6.31 votes, higher than the 4.51 needed to earn the selection.
+Immediately after the meeting began Snohomish County Councilman Terry Ryan proposed a motion for the governing officials to vote only for one candidate, Carolyn Eslick.
+The motion passed with little opposition (however when it was their turn both Skagit Commissioner Ron Wesen and King County Councilman Dave Upthegrove politely took the microphone in support of Elizabeth Scott, the PCO's #1 choice) as each elected official had the chance to vote yes or no for the appointment of Eslick.
+After the 17 member tally the Eslick supported motion ended up with a total of 6.89 votes, higher than the 4.51 majority needed for Eslick to earn the selection.

-For Skagit Ron Wesen (R) and Lisa Janicki (D) supported Elizabeth Scott and Ken Dahlstedt (D) voted for Carolyn Eslick.
-All five members of the Democratic controlled Snohomish Council voted for Carolyn Eslick.
-The Democrat controlled nine member King County Council voted 7-2 in favor of Carolyn Eslick, Regan Dunn (R) and Dave Upthegrove (D) were the only supporters for Elizabeth Scott.
+For Skagit Ron Wesen (R) and Lisa Janicki (D) supported Elizabeth Scott and Ken Dahlstedt (D) voted with the Carolyn Eslick crowd.
+All five members of the Democratic controlled Snohomish Council voted in support for Carolyn Eslick.
+The Democrat controlled nine member King County Council voted 6-3 in favor of Carolyn Eslick, Regan Dunn (R), Pete Von Reichbauer and Dave Upthegrove (D) were the only supporters of Elizabeth Scott.

 Of Note: Elizabeth Scott announced after the meeting that she will be running for the seat in November 2018.